-In a single stage installation, there are no additional switches are cascaded from the original KN1108VA / KN1116VA switch.
-To set up a single stage installation, refer to the installation diagrams starting on page 22 (the numbers in the diagram correspond with the numbers of the instruction steps), and do the following:
+In a single stage installation, no additional switches are cascaded from the original switch.
+To set up a single stage installation, refer to the installation diagrams starting on page 27 (the numbers in the diagram correspond with the numbers of the instruction steps), and do the following:

 - 1. Plug your Local Console's keyboard, monitor, and mouse into the unit's Console Ports.
-Each port is color coded and marked with an appropriate icon. (see diagram) - Note: 1.
-You can use any combination of keyboard and mouse connections.
-For example, you can use a PS/2 keyboard with a USB mouse. - 2.
-USB keyboards and mice can plug into the USB ports on the front panel, as well as into the ports in the console port section. - 3.
-The KN1108VA / KN1116VA does not support distances that exceed 20m between itself and the local monitor. - If you are using a laptop USB console to control the KN1108VA / KN1116VA locally, use a mini-USB cable to connect the laptop to the KN1108VA / KN1116VA's Laptop USB Console (LUC) port, located on the unit's front panel. - 3.
-Use Cat 5e cable to connect any available KVM port to a KVM Adapter Cable that is appropriate for the server you are installing.

-Note: 1.
-See KVM Adapter Cables, page 7 for adapter cable information.

-- 2. The distance between the switch and the KVM Adapter Cable must not exceed these lengths: KA71xx: 50m; KA91xx: 40m. - 4.
+Each port is color coded and marked with an appropriate icon. - Note: 1.
+USB keyboards and mice can plug into the USB ports on the front panel, as well as into the ports in the console port section. - 2.
+The KVM over IP switch does not support distances that exceed 20m between itself and the local monitor. - 2.
+Use Cat 5e cable to connect any available KVM port to a KVM Adapter Cable that is appropriate for the server you are installing (see the table on page 10 for details). - Note: 1.
+If you are using a KA7120 or KA7130 Adapter Cable, refer to page 282 for mouse pointer synchronization information. - 2.
+If you are using a KA7140 Adapter Cable, refer to page 276 for setup and operation information. - 3.
+The distance between the switch and the KVM Adapter Cable must not exceed these lengths: KA7140: 300m; KA71xx: 50m. - 3.
 Plug the connectors on the KVM Adapter Cable into the appropriate ports of the server you are installing.
-(See Adapter Cable Connection Diagram, page 23.) - 5.
-Plug a cable from the LAN or WAN into the KN1108VA / KN1116VA primary network interface socket. - 6.
-(Optional) Plug another cable from the LAN or WAN into the KN1108VA / KN1116VA backup (secondary) network interface socket.

-(Optional) Use Cat 5e cable to connect the KN1108VA / KN1116VA PON port to an SA0142 Adapter.
-Connect the Adapter to the PON IN port of a Power Over the Net? unit.
+(See Adapter Cable Connection Diagram, page 30.) - 4.
+Plug a cable from the LAN or WAN into the KVM over IP switch's primary network interface socket. - 5.
+(Optional) Plug another cable from the LAN or WAN into the KVM over IP switch's backup (secondary) network interface socket. - (Optional) Use Cat 5e cable to connect the KVM over IP switch's PON port to an SA0142 Adapter.
+Connect the Adapter to the PON IN port of a Power Over the Net[TM] unit.

-Note: 1.
-For PN5/7, go to Device Management/OOBC/Console Port Settings of GUI, and select the Baud Rate of 38400 bps.

-- 2. Make sure the CC Management function is disabled for both the KN and PN. - 3.
-The PON unit shown in the example is the PN0108.
-Go to http:// www.aten.com/global/en/products/energy-intelligence-rack-pdu/ kvmpdu/ for a list of supported ATEN PDUs. - (Optional) Use Cat 5e cable to connect the KN1108VA / KN1116VA's Modem port to an SA0142 Adapter.
-Connect the Adapter's serial connector to the modem's DB-9 port. - (Optional) For serial connectivity, use Cat 5e cable to connect the KN1108VA / KN1116VA's Serial 1 port to an SA0142 Adapter.
-Connect the Adapter's serial connector to any generic serial device. - 10.
-(Optional) For further serial connectivity, use Cat 5e cable to connect the KN1108VA / KN1116VA's Serial 2 port to an SA0142 Adapter.
-Connect the Adapter's serial connector to any generic serial device. - 11.
-Ground the switch.
-Use the grounding wire supplied with this package to connect the switch's grounding terminal to a suitable grounded object.
+- Note: 1.
+For Power Over the Net[TM] units and Power Distribution Units, go to Device Management/OOBC/Console Port Settings of the GUI and select a Baud Rate of 38400 bps. - 2.
+Make sure the CC Management function is disabled for both the KN and PN. - The PON unit shown in the example is the PN0108.
+See Supported Power Over the NetTM Units and Supported Power Distribution Units, page 293, for a list of suitable units. - (Optional) Use Cat 5e cable to connect the KVM over IP switch's Serial port to an SA0142 Adapter.
+Connect the Adapter's serial connector to a serial device or a modem's DB-9 port (see Operating Mode, page 167 for details to configure the COM port for the connected device). - 8.
+Ground the switch using proper grounding wire to connect the switch's grounding terminal to a suitable grounded object.